-The bill creates a regulatory framework for individuals interested in practicing as a radon measurement professional or a radon mitigation professional.
-On and after July 1, 2022, an individual is prohibited from practicing as a radon measurement professional or radon mitigation professional unless the individual is licensed by the director of the division of professions and occupations in the department of regulatory agencies (director).
-The bill establishes the requirements to qualify for a license and the grounds upon which disciplinary action may be taken against a licensee.
+The act creates a regulatory framework for individuals practicing as radon measurement professionals or radon mitigation professionals.
+On and after July 1, 2022, an individual is prohibited from practicing as a radon measurement professional or radon mitigation professional unless the individual is licensed by the director of the division of professions and occupations in the department of regulatory agencies.

+The act establishes the requirements to qualify for a license, exemptions to the licensure requirements, and the grounds upon which disciplinary action may be taken against a licensee.

-The regulation of radon professionals and the radon advisory committee are both scheduled to repeal on September 1, 2027.
-Before the repeal, each is scheduled for sunset review by the department of regulatory agencies.
+The regulation of radon professionals is scheduled to repeal on September 1, 2027.
+Before the repeal, the regulatory provisions are scheduled for sunset review by the department of regulatory agencies.

 The act appropriates $63,134 from the division of professions and occupations cash fund to the department of regulatory agencies to implement the act.
 Of this total amount, $40,308 is allocated to personal services, $6,875 is allocated to operating expenses, and $15,951 is allocated and reappropriated to the department of law for the provision of legal services.

 (Note: This summary applies to this bill as enacted.)